The Triumphal Entry

 It’s almost like we’re allowed to have our faith, but we’re not allowed to express our faith in any shape or form as some people will find it offensive.

-Society is permitted to speak out against Christians, but it seems as time goes on, Christians aren’t being permitted the same freedom of speech to defend their beliefs.
+Society is permitted to speak out against Christians, but it seems like time goes on, Christians aren’t being permitted the same freedom of speech to defend their beliefs.

 The world can try and silence Christians because they find their faith offensive, but the truth is, God would be even more offended if Christians didn’t share their faith with others.